-Classical computer is based on deterministic two level states cells called bits.
-Quantum computer is also based on two level states (basis states) units call quantum bits (qubits).
-Qubit unlike classical bit exploits quantum phenomena of superposition which mean that it can be in any state between the basis ones.
+As we all know a classical computer is based on deterministic two states called bits.
+A quantum computer is also based on two level states (basis states) units call quantum bits (qubits).
+However, a qubit unlike a classical bit exploits the quantum effect of superposition.
+As a consequence, a quantum system can be simultaneously in both basis states..